reapit/foundations/packages/utils-nest/README.md

 The below example is how to use the api-key-verify method to use the invoke function to verify api-keys from the api-key-service.
 This will enable api-key verification from CredGuard.

-> AdminGuard is unable to use api-key authentication method
+> AdminReadonlyGuard and AdminWriteGuard are unable to use api-key authentication method

 ```ts
 import { AuthModule } from '@reapit/utils-nest'